debajyotid2/linear_regression_with_sgd/README.md

-# Linear Regression using Stochastic Gradient Descent
+# Multivariate Linear Regression using Stochastic Gradient Descent

 This repository is a demonstration of linear regression solved using low level matrix and linear algebra operations in C and NumPy in Python.